dagbdagb/juniper-ztp/README.md

 ## ZTP upgrading Juniper EX2300 and EX3400

 The purpose of this repo is to enable ZTP-installing Junos on EX2300/EX3400, even when installation fails due to lack of space.
+The process requires no input from the operator.
+(I have not automated the final shutdown, as I like to perform a manual sanity check.)

 The way it is done, is to use the out-of-box ZTP functionality to load a custom *configuration* file *only*.
 (I.e. not a Junos upgrade.)

 This config will in turn enable a bit of slax/op-scripting, which does the cleanup necessary to successfully upgrade Junos.
 After the install completes, the script runs again to check if the correct Junos version is installed.
 If this is the case, the script disables itself, changes the dhcp vendor-id, and re-enables ZTP.
 This triggers loading of our preferred deployment config.